 To build a foundation for understanding the Magnus Chase and the Gods of Asgard series, work independently or with a small group to contribute to a "Who's Who of Norse Mythology" exhibit.
-Utilize the lists of Norse gods, monsters, and creatures provided resources, create a "biography" of your chosen mythological figure that includes the following:
+Utilize the lists of Norse gods, monsters, and creatures provided in the books' glossaries and select a research topic.
+Using the Internet and library resources, create a "biography" of your chosen mythological figure that includes the following:

-Physical description

-Relationship to other important Norse characters

-Explanation of any significant connections to other mythological figures

-· Any other important information (such as special abilities or powers)
+- Physical description - Relationship to other important Norse characters - Explanation of any significant connections to other mythological figures - Any other important information (such as special abilities or powers)